 5.1.1 In the five-year period of class, five annual surveys are to be carried out.
-The first to fourth annual surveys have a six-month window, i.e. from three months before to three months after each anniversary date, while the fifth annual survey has only a three-month window, i.e. from three months before to the fifth anniversary date.
+The first to fourth annual surveys have a six-month window, i.e. from three months before to three months after each anniversary date, while the fifth annual survey has only a three-month window, i.e. from three months before to the fifth annual survey has only a three-month window, i.e. from three months before to the fifth annual survey.